Skip to content

 Class from with all DIWNE objects inherit.
 Provide base atributes:

-• m_idDiwne, m_labelDiwne, m_popupLabelDiwne : identification atributes used for creating ImGui id
+• m_idDiwne, m_labelDiwne, m_popupLabelDiwne: identification attributes used for creating ImGui id.

 Class that represents whole node-editor.
 Process "workarea" aka "2D space" operation.